blekenbleu/blekenbleu.github.io/GitHubW10.md

   Liquid Exception: The GitHub API credentials you provided aren't valid. in /_layouts/default.html jekyll 3.9.0 | Error:  The GitHub API credentials you provided aren't valid.
 ```
+## To fix "invalid byte sequence in UTF-8" errors using vim
+find them using command keystrokes: **8g8**